Overview of sensitivity labels

 Apply a default label to all new documents and email created by the users and groups included in the label policy.
 This default label can set a base level of protection settings that you want applied to all your content.

 Require a justification for changing a label.
 If content is marked Confidential and a user wants to remove that label or replace it with a lower classification, such as a label named Public, you can require that the user provide a justification when performing this action.
 These justifications will be available for the admin to review.
-We’re currently working on a report where admins can view the user justifications.

 Require users to apply a label to their email and documents.
 If you want all of a user's content to be labeled, you can require that a label must be applied to all of their saved documents and sent emails.
 The label can be assigned manually by the user, automatically as a result of a condition, or be assigned by default (the default label option described above).
 Here's the prompt shown in Outlook when a user is required to assign a label.